Jason Itzler: Personal life

-Itzler is Jewish and has been engaged 7 times.
-He has dated his own girls including the number one escort Natalie McLennan, known as Natalia.
+Itzler has been engaged nine times and has dated prostitutes he had employed, including the number one escort Natalie McLennan, known as Natalia.
 Natalia made as much as $2,000 per hour with a two-hour minimum working as an escort at New York Confidential.
 Asked if the work affected her relationship with Itzler, Natalia says he would sometimes get jealous of the time she spent away from him, but not of the men.
 It would only bother him if she slept with another man for free.
 In 2010, Natalia pleaded guilty to a charge of attempted money laundering in connection to New York Confidential.
-Itzler has Hanuman and "Super Lucky" tattooed on his arms since the early 1990s.
+Itzler has had Hanuman and "Super Lucky" tattooed on his arms since the early 1990s.
+Itzler is a fervent advocate of the pseudoscientific practice of "sungazing".